VRedondo-zz/git-exercise/README.md

 repository to practice git commands from terminal

 -adding a new line to the readme

--add a new line to play with cherry pick with source three
+-new line added to master hahahahah ¬¬